By Health Web | March 2, 2023

 Physiotherapy Treatment for Tennis Elbow

 Physiotherapy treatment for lateral epicondylitis is vital to hasten the healing process, ensure an optimal outcome and reduce the likelihood of injury recurrence.
 Physiotherapy treatment may be a selection of the following:

 - Ice or heat treatment

 - Progressive exercises to improve flexibility and strength

 - Activity modification advice

 - Devising and monitoring an appropriate return to sport or activity plan

 With appropriate management, most minor cases of tennis elbow that have not been present for long can usually recover within a few weeks.
 In more severe and chronic cases recovery can be lengthy process and may take up to 6 months in those who have had their condition for a long period of time.
+For women experiencing tennis elbow symptoms, family and work activities can become quite difficult.
 Early physiotherapy intervention is therefore vital to hasten recovery and enable you to use your arm in everyday activity with comfort.